◂ signal//lock

 Signal//Lock isn't a single radar puzzle on repeat.
 The dish reskins itself across nine different modes — vector overflow saturates the screen with persistent lines, fever turns the sweep into a torrent, parachute mode adds wind drift, classified intercepts flip the radar 180° and demand recall.
 The radar stays; the rules don't.

-Signal//Lock public stage roster — Basic Signals, Speed Pressure, Missile Vector, Traffic Vector, Bio Lock
+Signal//Lock public stage roster — Basic Signals, Color Match, Missile Vector, Traffic Vector, Bio Lock

 Public stage roster · nine distinct radar mechanics